** NEW DATES **

 Objectives

-- In Évora, before the conference, the course will be offered in a workshop format consisting of a mixture of lecture inputs, group work, and student presentations.
-This part will start on Friday 10th July at 09:00 hrs and finish on Sunday 12nd March at 15:00 hrs.
+2. In Évora, before the start of the IFSA conference, the course will be offered in a workshop format consisting of a mixture of lecture inputs, group work, and student presentations (see schedule below).
+This part will start on Friday 8th April at 09:00 hrs and finish on Sunday 10th April at 15:00 hrs, i.e. just before the opening and registration for the IFSA conference starts.

-- During the IFSA conference you will attend workshops of your own choosing.
+3. During the IFSA conference you will attend workshops of your own choosing.
 As part of the course, you will also have two evening sessions that will provide an opportunity for joint reflection and feedback as the conference progresses.
-You will work with other students to provide feedback to the conference at the IFSA2020 closing session on Thursday 16th
+You will work as part of a group with other students to provide feedback to the conference at the IFSA2022 closing session on Thursday 14th April.

-- After the conference, you and the other students will work in groups to recapitulate, and to reflect on possible improvements of your own PhD study design, or future research trajectory, linking it to systems thinking in practice.
-The course will end by 19:00 hrs on Thursday 16th
+4. Right after the closing session, you will work to recapitulate, and to reflect on possible improvements of your own PhD study design, or your future research trajectory, linking it to systems thinking in practice.
+The course will end by 19:00 hrs on Thursday 14th April.

 Ties to the IFSA Conference